PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 19 Recap.md

 	* Maybe Hank tells them of a path they can take to get there, but will only reach it if the forgo rest for a few nights.
 	* Or I could just tell them that as the DM.
 	* I feel bad for railroading them into the town quests.
-* Need to really iron out how Geralt will be cured of his curse.
-Need to review my notes.
-Does Varyn show him a ritual to clense Geralt, which could then also be used to cleanse Vorak?
+	* How will Varyn cure Geralt?
+		* He will show them how to perform the Legacy Stone ritual that will later be used on Vorak.
+This ritual free's the consciousness from the crystal, giving it ghostly body.
+It gains power, and becomes aggressive.

 ## Events of the session summarized:
 Interrogated Korvin Thale
 * Learned that the FKD fragments contain the consciousness of Rak Tulkesh
 * Geralt asked Korvin about Varyn, who didn't know who that is
 * Draven had a memory of training with Varyn as a young boy with wooden swords
-* Lox had his Kismet reading and had flashbacks to meeting Nyx, having their kid, and his meetings with his patron
 * Lox has the crazy idea of forcing one of the CotSF higher-ups take over his pact for him\
 	* I don't think he will pursue this route
 * They let Korven Thale go with the understanding that the church will still pursue the party, and that Korven will continue to follow his orders.
 	* The party said they would think about giving the FKD over to the church but made no promises.

+Lox had his Kismet reading and had flashbacks to meeting Nyx, having their kid, and his meetings with his patron

 Aeren & Baelin told the party that they were going to travel to Shavalant to meet back up with Miri and form a new base of operations there.
 They will take Piston with them as well.
 * They were concerned for their own safety should they continue to travel with the party.